weaviate/weaviate-io/docs/weaviate/index.md

 Within Weaviate, all individual data objects are based on a class property structure where a vector represents each data object.
 You can connect data objects (like in a traditional graph) and search for data objects in the vector space.

-You can add data to Weaviate through the [RESTful API](./references/rest/index.md) [re](./references/rest/index.md) end-points and retrieve data through the [GraphQL interface](./graphql-references/).
+You can add data to Weaviate through the [RESTful API](./references/rest/index.md) end-points and retrieve data through the [GraphQL interface](./references/graphql/index.md).

-Weaviate's [vector indexing mechanism is modular](./vector-index-plugins/), and the current available plugin is the [Hierarchical Navigable Small World (HNSW) multilayered graph](./vector-index-plugins/hnsw.html).
+Weaviate's [vector indexing mechanism is modular](./vectorization/), and the current available plugin is the [Hierarchical Navigable Small World (HNSW) multilayered graph](./vectorization/hnsw.md).

 ## What are Weaviate modules?

 Weaviate modules are used to extend Weaviate's capabilities and are optional.
 There are Weaviate modules that automatically vectorize your content (i.e., `*2vec`) or extend Weaviate's capabilities (often related to the type of vectors you have.)
 You can also create your own modules.
-Click [here](./modules) to get started with them.
+Click [here](./core-knowledge/modules.md) to learn more about them.

 ## What is a vector search engine?